coinstr/coinstr.io/content/_index.md

 2. The company owns all of **your** data instead of the **you**, the content creator.
 3. The company decides how information is featured, censored, and how it is shared.

-Just as Bitcoin is freedom money, nostr is freedom media.
+Just as Bitcoin is freedom money, Nostr is freedom media.
 It uses a similar architecture.

-nostr accounts are comprised of a public and private key pair, where **only** the user has access to the private key.
+Nostr accounts are comprised of a public and private key pair, where **only** the user has access to the private key.
 The network is distributed across open source, independently operated [relays](https://nostr-resources.com/#relays), which are "dumb servers that you can leave behind at any time (so they can’t turn evil).
 You need to connect your client to a relay for it to work.
 There are many relays & you can run your own."

 When you post a comment or note (like a tweet), you submit it to multiple relays and it can then be queried by clients.
-Just as their are multiple implementations of Bitcoin nodes and clients (wallets), there are multiple implementations of relays and nostr clients.
+Just as their are multiple implementations of Bitcoin nodes and clients (wallets), there are multiple implementations of relays and Nostr clients.
 Most of them are open source.

 I enjoy using [Damus](https://damus.io) on iOS, and I've been building Coinstr with [open source rust libraries](https://github.com/rust-nostr/nostr).

 # 🪙 What is Coinstr?
 Coinstr is a multisignature Bitcoin wallet that allows users to configure complex spending policies, like [Bitcoin smart contracts](https://river.com/learn/what-are-bitcoin-smart-contracts/).
-When a spending proposal is made, Coinstr uses the nostr protocol to orchestrate signature requests and approvals.
+When a spending proposal is made, Coinstr uses the Nostr protocol to orchestrate signature requests and approvals.

 # 💸 Spending Policies
 If you have a teenager, you will recognize the block shapes in the diagram below as the [Blockly](https://developers.google.com/blockly), the tool of choice used to teach kids to code.